antiquary/c18p/README.md

 (see Norton Anthology of English Literature, Raven).

-The texts in the corpus are all available in the public domain and were sourced from Project Gutenberg, Project Gutenberg Australia, and the Oxford Text Archive.
+The texts in the corpus are all available in the public domain and were sourced from [Project Gutenberg](https://www.gutenberg.org/), [Project Gutenberg Australia](http://gutenberg.net.au/), and the [University of Oxford Text Archive](ota.ox.ac.uk).
 Complete texts were used whenever possible.

 ## Metadata